iamRabia-N/ConformalNILM/README.md

 The files in predictions/ are derived from the REFIT CLEAN dataset (CC BY 4.0).

+results_multi_house.csv also contains rows for house 13.
+House 13 was evaluated with automatically detected channel assignments that could not be verified against the REFIT documentation, houses 5 and 6 use documented assignments, so house 13 is not reported in the paper.

 ## Checkpoints

 Trained model checkpoints exceed the file size limit here.
 A rerun of the script retrains them from the dataset with the fixed seeds.
 GPU training is not bit-identical across runs, so regenerated numbers can differ slightly from the published tables.
 The published tables come from the prediction records in this repository.